reduxio/graphite/README.md

 	shell> ./reduxio_collector.py
 This will collect the current seconds granularity metrics for the entire array and per volume.
 It is recommended to run the script as a cron job with the desired sample interval.

+## Acknowledgement

+This program was originally developed by Booking.com.
+With approval from Booking.com, the code was generalised and published as Open Source on github, for which the author would like to express his gratitude.

+## License

+This code is licensed under the BSD license.